JamFactoryApp/jamfactory-backend/docs/documentation.md

 }
 ```

-#### 6. Set Playback of the current User's JamSession
+#### 6. Set playback of the JamSession joined by the user

 ***Description***

-Set the Playback of the User's currently joined JamSession.
-Requires the User to be the Host of a JamSession
+Set the playback of the JamSession currently joined by the user.
+Requires the user to be the host of the JamSession.

 ***Endpoint:***